clipssender31/Discord-Token-Generator/README.md

 # Goal
 DISCORD TOKEN GEN
-* 120 stars - Release Source and Working unlocked Token Gen.
+* 110 stars - Release Source and Working unlocked Token Gen.
 * 135 stars - Ai solver with optional phone verify.

+WE ARE VERY CLOSE TO OUR GOAL OF 110!

 HCAPTCHA SOLVER
 Monthly Access: